 MSc International Business: From Paris to the World

-The MSc International Business provides students with skills to expand and strengthen the activities of organization internationally.
-It prepares international bachelor level students from all domains and origins for managerial roles in international business development and product management.
+The MSc International Business provides students with the skills to expand and strengthen an organisation’s international activities.
+It prepares international bachelor-level students from all domains and origins for managerial roles in international business development and product management.

 EMLV’s mix of academic excellence, project-based learning, and international exposure equips students with the knowledge and confidence to work anywhere in the world.